What is Cyber Polygon?

-About scenario 1.
+Scenario 1.
 Defence

 How is the service performance monitored?
 What are the accessibility criteria (port availability, response code, accessibility of a page with specific text)?

 The service must function as intended by the developer.
 If there is a registration page, the user must be able to register successfully with the correct set of input parameters.
 If there is an intended messaging feature, messages must send correctly.
-If there is a file upload form, files of permitted format and size must load to the server successfully.
+If there is a file upload form, files of the permitted format and size must load to the server successfully.

 Files can be uploaded to the server through the API endpoint

 .php, .php3, .php5, .phtml).
-In this case, legitimate files (for example, pictures) will be uploaded to the server, and the service will not be marked as unavailable.
+In this case, legitimate files (for example, images) will be uploaded to the server, and the service will not be marked as unavailable.

-In order to determine which functionality is legitimate and what changes will affect service performance, we recommend following sound logic. :)
+In order to determine which functionality is legitimate and what changes will affect service performance, we recommend following sound logic :)

-Is it allowed to use packet filtering (firewall) — for example, to block the attacker’s IP address?
+Are the Blue Teams allowed to use packet filtering (firewall) — for example, to block the attacker’s IP address?

 How is service availability controlled during an attack?

-About scenario 2.
+Scenario 2.
 Response

 Do the participants receive a short guide or a demo of the Threat Hunting platform?

-Will EDR be constantly collecting telemetry from the hosts and sending it to Threat Hunting platform during the scenario?
+Will EDR be constantly collecting telemetry from the hosts and sending it to the Threat Hunting platform during the scenario?

 No, there won’t be any telemetry collection.
-All the data from EDR will be uploaded to Threat Hunting platform in advance, before the training starts.
+All the data from EDR will be uploaded to the Threat Hunting platform in advance, before the training starts.